User Learning and Effective Communication directly in the Workspace

-An interactive walkthrough, or guided tour, is a “micro-learning” tutorial that appears as an overlay to the SharePoint environment, giving users a step-by-step flow (or single step) introducing features and capabilities.
-They are typically delivered in 2-3 step sequences but can grow to ten times that number if describing a more complex or complicated workflow.
+An interactive walkthrough, or guided tour, is a “micro-learning” tutorial that appears as an overlay on top of the enterprise environment, giving users a step-by-step flow (or single step) introducing features and capabilities.
+They are typically delivered in 2-3 step sequences but can be longer if describing a more complex or complicated workflow.
 In some cases, the walkthrough can explain how to complete tasks; in other cases, it can simply provide just some helpful tips and tricks.

 User walkthroughs have been successful in addressing several business challenges including: